 • Destruction

-"Privacy breach" can also mean any action that means an agency is permanently or temporarily unable to access personal information.
-A privacy breach can be caused by a person internal or external to the agency, and can be either ongoing or completed.
+"Privacy breach" can also mean any action that means a business is permanently or temporarily unable to access personal information.
+A privacy breach can be caused by a person internal or external to the business, and can be either ongoing or completed.

 When Must You Provide a Privacy Breach Notification?